Is your baby breech or sideways?

 Breech & cesarean

-Most breech babies in America are born by cesarean surgery.
+Most breech babies today are born by cesarean surgery.
 Though obstetricians in the U.S. now consider breech to be too dangerous for vaginal birth, at some university hospitals in Norway, France, and Canada, the safety of vaginal breech birth is well proven.
+Dr. Louwen’s extreme knowledge of breech birth cardinal movements and knee-elbow position techniques have been proven to be safer than cesarean breech birth in his Frankfort hospital.

 The techniques to help the arms and head of a breech baby are similar, whether in a vaginal or surgical birth.
 If delivering a breech baby, a doctor has to figure out how to get the chin tucked and past the mother’s bones, or through the tight abdominal incision.

-The techniques to help a breech baby flip that are listed on this website will help a woman’s soft tissues be ready for birth, as well as for a better fetal position so that if the baby doesn’t flip, the womb will be more in line with her pelvis and her pelvis with her pelvic floor, and so on.
+The same techniques that may help a breech baby flip (body balancing and Forward-leaning Inversion) will help a woman’s soft tissues be ready for any vaginal birth, as well.
+The womb will be more in line with her pelvis and her pelvis with her pelvic floor, and there will be less tension and more function in the muscles.

 However wonderfully we’re designed for birth (even breech birth), having a skilled attendant is necessary for the unexpected.
 You can read more in Mary Cronk’s article, Keep Your Hands off the Breech.
-Mary isn’t afraid to use a more “hands-on” approach though when the baby hasn’t rotated or flexed the head, and requires gentle, expert help.
+Mary did use a more “hands-on” approach though when the baby hadn’t rotated or flexed the head, and requires gentle, expert help.

 Surgery has reached an accepted level of safety because of improvements to surgical techniques, blood replacement procedures, and antibiotics to treat all too common, post-surgical infections.
 Major surgery has risks for the mother, however, such as blood loss, anesthesia, and infection.